ashleydavis/nodejs-microservices-example/README.md

 ### Using Vagrant for development

-Have Vagrant and Virtual box installed.
+You must have Vagrant and Virtual box installed.

 Boot the VM:

     vagrant up

-Shell into the VM:
+Shell into the VM's OS:

     vagrant ssh